 Use Guitar Vibrator on Apple Music…

-The theory is that your guitar’s strings will resonate with the sound source if you position it well.
-The small string vibrations then spread throughout the instrument, mimicking the physical effect of actually playing it.
+The theory is that your guitar’s strings will resonate with the sounds within the Guitar Vibrator files.
+These string vibrations will then spread throughout the instrument, mimicking the physical effect of actually playing the instrument.
 Let the Guitar Vibrator run long enough and you’ll get a “played in” guitar in way less time than normal.
 That’s the theory!

-I don’t know how long to let a guitar vibrate, so I made this tool for using days or weeks on end.
-Maybe I’ll discover a recommended vibration protocol later, but presumably it’ll be hard to find a reliable guideline as there will be unique variables for every instrument (guitar body shape, type of wood, volume of sound source, age of guitar, etc.).
+I don’t know how long it takes to fully break-in a guitar, so I made this tool easy to use for days or weeks on end.
+Maybe I’ll discover a clearer vibration protocol over time, but presumably it’ll be hard to find a reliable guideline as there will be unique variables for every instrument (guitar body shape, type of wood, volume of sound source, age of guitar, etc.).

 Ideally the guitar should be free to vibrate, hung from a headstock hook or otherwise propped up for free resonance.
-The ideal volume for you to use for vibrating your guitar is probably more limited by your domestic situation than anything based on acoustic theory.
+The ideal volume for vibrating your guitar is probably more limited by your domestic situation than anything based on acoustic theory.
 Probably, the louder the sound source, the faster the effect will be.

-You’ll notice there’s no cost to try this.
-Even if it doesn’t do anything, you’ll still have all your $s for other gear ideas.
+You’ll notice there’s no cost to trying this.
+If it doesn’t do anything, no sweat.
 If it does work, great!
 Tell other guitarists and soon we’ll make every guitar on Earth sound 2% better.
-If not, neither you nor I will have lost anything, except perhaps some household peace and/or respect from our families 🙂

 The Guitar Vibrator Sound Source

-To get started, just use the playlists in the Spotify & Apple Music players above.
+To get started, just use the embedded playlists in the Spotify & Apple Music players above.
+These both just repeat “Capo 0, Many Overtones” over and over again for about 24 hours.
 It’s my #1 option and the best place to start.

-Later, if you want more options or to vibrate more notes than just open position, see this page: Advanced Vibrations.
+Later, if you want more options, see this page: Advanced Vibrations.
 I made a bunch of extra sound sources with varied waveforms for the most adventurous guitar fans.
+I’m not sure which of these are the best ideas, but perhaps we’ll find out after vibrating 100s or 1000s of guitars.

 Try It!

 Hopefully you find this easy enough to use.
 If it magically transforms your guitar into a better version of itself, hooray!
-My time building this tool will not have been in vain.
+And, you’re welcome!